nickbrandt/GitLab/doc/user/project/merge_requests/getting_started.md

 #### Enable or disable Merge Request Reviewers **(CORE ONLY)**

-Merge Request Reviewers is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+It is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can enable it.
+[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can enable/disable it.

 To enable it: